Memory Issues Running Under Tomcat

 |1.||Set the following parameter in the global $CATALINA_BASE/conf/web.xml:|

 enablepooling = false

 If you encounter a Java out of memory error, try increasing your Java heap size setting.
 See Setting JVM Options for Application Servers.
-As a minimum, add -Xms1024m -Xmx2048m to your JAVA_OPTS setting.
+As a minimum, add -Xms2048m -Xmx4096m to your JAVA_OPTS setting.
 You may need to increase this setting according to your usage.

 This Java option is set within the application server, so you must restart your application server.